dj1411/HabitChart/www/quality/test_funational.md

     - If the goal is to reduce:
         - values in order of decrement should be displayed
         - there should be some data in the increment phase also
+- clicking pre-filled data should close the modal
 - test with different data sets
     - no data
     - 1 day data